sbstjn/node-blog/markdown/3145-where-to-put-your-files-less-jade-css-images.md

    node-kickstart: http://semu.mp/node-kickstart.html
 */

 Inside node-blog is a `public/` folder included, all files in here will be available for public access!
-Thanks to [node-kickstart](http://semu.mp/node-kickstart.html) all LESS files saved in `public/styles/` will be watched for changes new minifies CSS files will be generated whenever needed.
+Thanks to [node-kickstart](http://semu.mp/node-kickstart.html) all LESS files saved in `public/styles/` will be watched for changes and new minifies CSS files will be generated whenever needed.
+Future releases may include minified javascript generation as well, but you never know.
+It's done when it's done…

 **Jade Templates** in `views/`